 Despite these well-laid plans, Olive didn’t make it any farther than the city of Calgary, where he stopped and settled in the spring of 1911.
 He made his one and only appearance in the Calgary city directory (the Henderson Directory) that year, as manager of the H. Enida Olive Co., “Commission Agents”, with offices in Room 301 of the Leeson Lineham Block.
 Olive himself was a roomer at 1236-11 Av.
-W. Whether the 1911 Henderson Directory information was gathered before or after the 1911 census is uncertain, but at the time of that census he was recorded as a lodger at an address (345?) on 7 Av.
-W. He stated his occupation as photographer.
-As discussed further below, another lodger at this address in 1911 was Albert J. Hill (1888-?) who was also an English-born photographer.
+W. At the time of the 1911 census, he was recorded as a lodger at a different address, 345 (?)
+7 Av.
+W., and gave his occupation as photographer.
+Another lodger at this address in 1911 was Albert J. Hill (1888-?) who was also an English-born photographer.
+Whether Hill had any connection to the business is unknown (see note at the end of this article).

-One may further conjecture that the winter of 1911-12 was spent arranging for the photos to be printed as postcards, including in the form of souvenir booklets (a significant number of the postcards are tear-outs with one perforated edge).
-The numbering of the cards suggests that several hundred different views were printed — an estimate of 500-600 might be as good as any, given the limited amount of information available.
-Sales of the postcards probably began in January or February of 1912, as there do not appear to be any postmarks prior to 1912 among Peel’s 200 examples and the earliest postmark among the Peel cards and those in the present author’s collection appears to be February 19, 1912.
-(Peel 10535 is said to be postmarked in August 1911 — this seems far too early and is likely a transcription error but we will ask the U of A to check).
+Sales of the postcards probably began in January or February of 1912.
+There do not appear to be any postmarks prior to 1912 among Peel’s 200 examples and the earliest postmark among the Peel cards and those in the present author’s collection appears to be February 19, 1912.
+(Peel 10535 is said to be postmarked in August 1911 — this seems far too early and is likely a transcription error).

-As spring arrived in the year 1912, all seemed to be going well.
-So well, in fact, that Olive arranged for his fiancée, Ella Madaline Schrader (1884-1977), to come out from England to join him in Canada.
+As spring arrived in the year 1912, all was apparently going well.
+Olive arranged for his fiancée, Ella Madaline Schrader (1884-1977), to come out from England to join him in Canada.
 Rather than have her travel across the whole continent alone, Olive met Ella at Toronto on April 2, 1912, three days after she had arrived in North America (at Portland, Maine, aboard the Megantic).
-They were married the very same day and headed for Calgary, where the photograph in Figure 2, by George C. Cherer, was taken.
+They were married the very same day and headed for Calgary, where the portrait in Figure 2, by George C. Cherer, was taken.
 As an additional sign of Olive’s confidence in Calgary’s future, he had also convinced his younger brother, Ernest Olive, to join him there — the intention being that Ernest would work for what would then become the “family business”.
 Rather than making the crossing on the Megantic with Ella, Ernest waited a couple of weeks and sailed on an even grander ship … the Titanic.
-An item in the Manitoba Free Press of April 26, 1912 recounted the sad news that the Olives had received (Figure 3).
+An item in the Manitoba Free Press of April 26, 1912 recounted the sad news that the Olives soon received (Figure 3).

-It must surely have been Ernest’s death that prompted H. E. and Ella Olive to leave their Calgary business behind at such an early stage.
+Ernest’s untimely death is the only obvious explanation of why H. Enida and Ella Olive would have so suddenly left Calgary and their new business behind.
 By the time the 1912 Calgary Henderson Directory appeared (with information that would likely have been gathered by mid-1912), the H. Enida Olive Co. was under the management of three men, William H. Dickie, Whitson C. Ridgway and Charles F. Fraser.
-There is no reference in the 1912 directory to H. Enida Olive himself.
+There is no reference in the 1912 Directory to H. Enida Olive himself.
 All the same, it seems to have been business as usual at the company’s offices at 320-8 Av.
 W. Indeed, at that time, the H. Enida Olive Co. had (in addition to its new principals) at least three employees: a stenographer, a clerk and a traveller.
 Of particular interest to us, it was listed in the 1912 directory as a wholesale postcard dealer (see Figure 4).
 However, if this reflected a period of commercial success, it seems to have been short-lived.
 By 1913, the H. Enida Olive Co. had disappeared from the city directory and its three principals had either left town (Ridgway) or secured unrelated employment (Dickie and Fraser).
 Therefore, we can say with some confidence that the lifespan of the H. Enida Olive Co. was approximately mid-1911 to (at latest) early 1913 — less than two years, in any event.

 There is not much to indicate what happened to the Olives after the terrible news about the Titanic reached them at Calgary.
 According to one document, on September 8, 1913, H. Enida Olive entered the U.S. from Vancouver, apparently bound for Los Angeles.
-Whether he was a resident of either place, as opposed to a visitor from England, is not clear from the record, although the document in question does appear to be an immigration record rather than merely a border-crossing record.
-On the other hand, in 1919, Olive’s name appeared on the passenger manifest of the Adriatic, sailing from New York to Liverpool.
+Whether he was a resident of either place, as opposed to a visitor from England, is not clear.
+By 1919, Olive’s name appeared on the passenger manifest of the Adriatic, sailing from New York to Liverpool.
 He was recorded on that document as a resident of England as a “Director” — of what was not specified.

 On May 9, 1920, at age 36, Harold Enida Olive died at Northdown Hall, Margate, a seaside holiday destination in Kent.

-As may quickly be confirmed by looking at the digitized versions of the 200+ H. Enida Olive images in the possession of the University of Alberta, the majority of the postcards exhibited one of two rather distinctive colour palettes — either entirely sepia toned or sepia toned with an added blue sky, often with impressive-looking cumulus clouds as an extra touch.
-Some cards, such as “Hudson Bay Boat wooding up at Tar Island.
+As can be confirmed by looking at the digitized versions of the 200+ H. Enida Olive images at the University of Alberta, most of the postcards have one of two distinctive colour palettes — either entirely sepia toned or sepia toned with an added blue sky, often with impressive-looking cumulus clouds as an extra touch.
+A smaller number, such as “Hudson Bay Boat wooding up at Tar Island.
 Peace River” (Figure 5) have a coloured (rather than sepia) foreground.
-The image in Figure 6, “View on the Peace River” appears to have been taken just a few minutes prior to the image in Figure 5, but in this example is most attractively rendered entirely in sepia tones.
+The sepia image in Figure 6, “View on the Peace River” appears to have been taken just a few minutes prior to the coloured image in Figure 5.

 That the postcards were produced in 1912 is evidenced by the fact that Edmonton’s High Level Bridge, which opened on June 2, 1913, is shown only in the early stages of construction (Figure 7), except (tellingly) in a few cards (e.g. Peel 6904, 6913 and 6918) that rely on an artist’s rendering to provide a “completed” view.
 The Alberta Legislature in Edmonton, also completed in 1913, is similarly shown by H. Enida Olive Co. as a drawing only.
-There is nothing in the H. Enida Olive postcards in the Peel collection, or that are known to the author from any other source, that is clearly inconsistent with the hypothesis that they were all published in the year 1912 from photos taken in 1911 or 1912, with the possible exception of the Athabasca cards (as noted above) and a minority of postcards that may have been produced using stock images.
+There is nothing in the H. Enida Olive postcards in the Peel collection, or that are known to the author from any other source, that is clearly inconsistent with the hypothesis that they were all published in the year 1912 from photos taken within the previous few years, with the exceptions of the Athabasca cards (as noted above) and a few others that may have been produced using stock images.
 One card, no. 23, depicts a “motor chemical squad car” of the Calgary Fire Department and is credited on the image to Progress Photo.
 Co.